kudashevs/laravel-share-buttons/README.md

 ## Parameters

-There is the possibility to provide different options to style and decorate the resulting HTML code at different levels.
+There is the possibility of providing different options to style and decorate the resulting HTML code at different levels.

-### Global options (main parameters)
+### Global options

-Every time a chaining method is called it accepts several arguments, including a page URL (depending on the method), a page title, and an array of options.
+Every time a chaining method is called, it accepts several arguments, including a page URL (depending on the method), a page title, and an array of options.
 These options are global because they change the representation of all share buttons.
 These options are:
 ```
 'block_prefix' => 'tag'          # Sets a share buttons block prefix (default is <div id="social-buttons">)